 - You are in a location where tobacco products have been banned

 The law does allow some exceptions here.
 For example, you can smoke within 1,000 feet of a school while children are present if you are on the grounds of a private residence and no one can detect your smoking.
-So long as you’re within these limits, you shouldn’t be charged with a violation of HSC 11362.
+So long as you’re within these limits, you shouldn’t get charged with a violation of HSC 11362.

 While you can smoke or consume marijuana recreationally, California law does not allow you to drive if you have smoked or consumed it recently enough to be impaired.
 If you drive while impaired after smoking or consuming marijuana, you can be charged with a DUI as if you had been driving with alcohol in your system.